Tocopherol

 α-Tocopherol is the main source found in supplements and in the European diet, where the main dietary sources are olive and sunflower oils, while γ-tocopherol is the most common form in the American diet due to a higher intake of soybean and corn oil.

-Tocotrienols, which are related compounds, also have vitamin E activity.
-All of these various derivatives with vitamin activity may correctly be referred to as "vitamin E".
-Tocopherols and tocotrienols are fat-soluble antioxidants but also seem to have many other functions in the body.

 Forms

 Vitamin E exists in eight different forms, four tocopherols and four tocotrienols.
 All feature a chromane ring, with a hydroxyl group that can donate a hydrogen atom to reduce free radicals and a hydrophobic side chain that allows for penetration into biological membranes.
 Both the tocopherols and tocotrienols occur in α (alpha), β (beta), γ (gamma), and δ (delta) forms, determined by the number and position of methyl groups on the chromanol ring.

-The tocotrienols have the same methyl structure at the ring and the same Greek letter-methyl-notation, but differ from the analogous tocopherols by the presence of three double bonds in the hydrophobic side chain.
+The tocotrienols have the same methyl structure at the ring and the same Greek-letter methyl notation, but differ from the analogous tocopherols by the presence of three double bonds in the hydrophobic side chain.
 The unsaturation of the tails gives tocotrienols only a single stereoisomeric carbon (and thus two possible isomers per structural formula, one of which occurs naturally), whereas tocopherols have three centers (and eight possible stereoisomers per structural formula, again, only one of which occurs naturally).

 Each form has a different biological activity.

-In general, the unnatural l-isomers of tocotrienols lack almost all vitamin activity, and half of the possible 8 isomers of the tocopherols (those with 2S chirality at the ring-tail junction) also lack vitamin activity.
-Of the stereoisomers that retain activity, increasing methylation, especially full methylation to the alpha-form, increases vitamin activity.
-In tocopherols, this is due to the preference of the tocopherol binding protein for the α-tocopherol form of the vitamin.
+In general, the unnatural l-isomers of tocotrienols lack almost all vitamin activity, and half of the possible 8 isomers of the tocopherols (those with 2S chirality at the ring–tail junction) also lack vitamin activity.
+Of the stereoisomers that retain activity, increasing methylation, especially full methylation to the α-form, increases vitamin activity.
+In tocopherols, this is due to the higher binding energy of the α-tocopherol form of the vitamin to the tocopherol binding protein.

 As a food additive, tocopherol is labeled with these E numbers: E306 (tocopherol), E307 (α-tocopherol), E308 (γ-tocopherol), and E309 (δ-tocopherol).
 All of these are approved in the US, EU, and Australia and New Zealand for use as antioxidants.